trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > To further investigate things, please do the following:
   >   - upgrade to the latest mainline versions, without any 3rd party modules, and check if you are able to reproduce the issue
   >   - try disabling HTTP/2 to see if it fixes the issue
-  >   - check if you are seeing `open socket ... left in connection ...` alerts on configuration reload
+  >   - check if you are seeing `open socket ... left in connection ...` (socket leaks) alerts on configuration reload

 See also [Debugging socket leaks (from this handbook)](HELPERS.md#debugging-socket-leaks).